 For instance, if she says "Excited, scared, worried" you might respond "I hear you.
 Excited, and scared, and worried.
 Tell me about excited."

-She might say: "I'm excited to see everyone again!"
+She might say: "I'm excited about starting fourth grade!"

 You: "That will be so exciting, right?
-After all this time?
 And what about scared?
 Tell me about feeling scared."

 She might respond by describing a specific fear:

-- "I'm scared that I'll feel left out because the other kids have been online with each other."
+- "I'm scared that I'll feel left out because my friends aren't in my class and the other kids all know each other."

-- "I'm scared that I will miss you a lot because I really liked being home with you."
+- "I'm scared that I will miss you a lot because I really liked being home with you this summer."